Skip to main content

 Top Five Books Thomas Nelson Found More Credible Than David Barton's 'The Jefferson Lies'

-1. Todd Burpo’s “Heaven is for Real: A Little Boy’s Astounding Story of His Trip to Heaven and Back.”
-Pastor Todd Burpo describes how his 3-year-old son Colton went to heaven during surgery where he saw God literally “fit the entire world into his hands” and Jesus’ “sea-blue eyes”!
+1. Todd Burpo’s “Heaven is for Real: A Little Boy’s Astounding Story of His Trip to Heaven and Back(link is external).”
+Pastor Todd Burpo describes how his 3-year-old son Colton went to heaven during surgery where he saw God literally “fit the entire world into his hands” and Jesus’ “sea-blue eyes(link is external)”!

-3. Hank Hanegraaff’s “The Creation Answer Book.”
+3. Hank Hanegraaff’s “The Creation Answer Book(link is external).”
 This book claims that humans and dinosaurs walked on the earth together and that the earth was created in six consecutive 24 hour days, apparently less of a stretch than Barton’s argument that Jefferson and the rest of the Founders were fundamentalist Christians.

-4. John Hagee’s “The Beginning of the End.”
+4. John Hagee’s “The Beginning of the End(link is external).”
 The televangelist describes how the Antichrist will soon come to power, using microchips implanted in humans and hate crimes laws to secure his authority.

-5. Michael Savage’s “Liberalism Is a Mental Disorder.”
+5. Michael Savage’s “Liberalism Is a Mental Disorder(link is external).”
 It’s a book called “Liberalism Is a Mental Disorder”!

 Again, these are the books seen as more reliable than Barton’s “The Jefferson Lies.”